 Hot Cross Bun Model

-I made a list of the people who had contributed to my situation and then gave them each a percentage according to the role they played in what happened.
+I reviewed the circumstances and made a list of the people who had contributed to my situation and then gave them each a percentage according to the role they played in what happened.
 I soon saw I did not hold the majority share.
 Give that a go, if guilt comes to visit.

 12. It's best to agree a form of words about your absence

 As soon as you are able, I recommend agreeing a form of words that everyone is to use about your absence.
 Let them know too if it’s OK to hear from people.

 You might appreciate a card, I would have.

 Think about whether you want people to contact you, if you want to contact colleagues and when/how often.
 And don’t be afraid to change that.

 Maybe it will just be one person, maybe it will be your team.

 Having strived for so long, it is very hard to surrender to what the body needs which is to rest, to allow the stress response to switch off.

 This means taking things easy and creating a really simple daily routine that includes things that feel good.